jmanoel7/my_dot_files/README.md

 my_dot_files
 ============

-My configuration files used in GNU / Linux
+My configuration files used in GNU/Linux and Cygwin